Science Communication Workshop for Polar Scientists

-Science Investigation (Sci-I) Educator Workshops are designed to increase student skills in designing and conducting science investigations as well as analyzing and interpreting data in alignment with Next Generation Science Standards (NGSS) requirements.
-Educators participating in the Sci-I workshops will be invited to attend the Student Polar Research Symposiums, where students develop science posters and meet polar scientists.
+Science Investigation (Sci-I) Educator Workshops were designed to increase teacher’s skills in designing and conducting open-ended science investigations as well as analyzing and interpreting online data in alignment with Next Generation Science Standards (NGSS).
+Educators participating in the Sci-I workshops were the initial step for the Sci-I Project.

 - Polar-ICE Sci-I Project 2016 Educator Workshop – June 27-30, 2016 (New Brunswick, NJ)

-Educator Polar ICE Summit 2019 and Past Workshops offered at National Education Conferences
+Past Educator Workshops offered at National Education Conferences

 - Educator Workshop at NSTA Regional Conference in Minneapolis – October 29, 2016, Minneapolis Convention Center.
 Workshop Resources.

 - Educator Workshop at Oceans 16 (MTS IEEE/OES) for K-12 Educators – September 17, 2016, Monterey Bay Aquarium Research Institute.

 - LTER Educator Night.
 October 18, 2016, Rutgers University.
 K-5 educators, participated in hands-on activities and share ideas about using non-fiction books and art to enhance their elementary science program.